kddubey/cappr/docs/source/4_user_guide.rst

              (:mod:`cappr.huggingface.classify` does not have to repeat the prompt because it caches its representation.)

-And yes, you'll still have to do prompt engineering.
+And yes, you'll likely need to do prompt engineering.
 It's mostly a matter of trial and error.
 Here's an `external guide`_ if you'd like to survey research in this field.\ [#]_ Step-by-step\ [#]_ and chain-of-thought prompting\ [#]_ are highly effective for slighly more complex classification tasks.
 While CAPPr is not immediately well-suited to these